This project has focused on the needs of local people and has been delivered in partnership with the community.

 We used Facebook and Twitter to ask people what they thought about our plans.
 2,228 people have viewed our Facebook posts and 1,901 people have viewed our tweets.

-Healthwatch Cornwall has developed a new digital community platform, Ask Cornwall.
+Healthwatch Cornwall developed Ask Cornwall, a digital community platform.
 This has forums where people can talk about Edward Hain Community Hospital and services in Penwith.

-We surveyed GPs at the start of the project.
-We did this to find out what they thought.
+We surveyed GPs at the start of the project to find out what they thought.
 We also had GPs at our workshops and clinical meetings.

 We went to community networks, panels and groups such as town and parish councils.
 We also went to public forums to talk about the project and answer people’s questions and make sure they could tell us what they thought.
-We held 3 public drop-in sessions in St Ives, Penzance and St Just.
+There were 3 public drop-in sessions in St Ives, Penzance and St Just.
 These were held in the evening between 6.30pm and 8.30pm.

 We held workshops so people could tell us what they thought and help to develop our ideas.
 About 35 people came to each workshop.